Barbara Moore (composer): 1960s

-Moore was hired to sing the vocal opening to a new ITV adventure series, The Saint, in the early 1960s.
+In the early 1960s Moore was hired to sing the atmospheric vocal opening to a new ITV adventure series, The Saint, wherein her "airy, celestial voice launches the melody".
 In the mid-1960s, she joined the vocal trio the Ladybirds and provided vocal backup for artists, including Jimi Hendrix, on Top of the Pops.
 She performed on the radio show Evergreen in 1964 and episodes of the TV series Not Only...
 But Also (1965), starring Peter Cook and Dudley Moore.

 Moore's solo album, A Little Moore Barbara, was released in 1966.
 In the meantime, she was also featured on Dusty Springfield's TV show.
 In 1967, she reunited with Dudley Moore and collaborated on his comic film Bedazzled.
 It was the first of many film assignments in her career.
 In 1968, she was asked by EMI to manage sessions for vocalist Deena Webster and create an album in six days.
 This was her first significant excursion into arranging.
 She performed well and was applauded by the senior musicians at the recording session.

 1970s

-In 1970, Moore went on to arrange the backing chorus for Elton John's "Border Song".
+In 1970, Moore went on to arrange and conduct the choir for Elton John's "Border Song".
 She also founded her own group, the Barbara Moore Singers, performing alongside Glen Campbell (1970), Bobbie Gentry (1970-71) and Mike Yarwood (1972) on BBC television programmes, as well as on the soundtrack of the film The Ruling Class (1971).

 The BBC, in April 1970, asked her to update Brian Fahey's "At the Sign of the Swingin' Cymbal" for Alan Freema's Pick of the Pops show.
 She also arranged the vocals for "I'd Like to Teach the World to Sing", a Coca-Cola commercial song from 1971 that became a hit for the New Seekers in a modified version.
 After she had composed the theme for Terry Wogan's BBC Radio show, she gained a job at de Wolfe, the library music company.
 She vocalised on recordings, including the Roger Webb Sound's Vocal Patterns and Moonshade albums, and scored music for commercials across Europe.

 In 1972, Moore released her album Vocal Shades and Tones.
 One of its tracks, "Steam Heat", was later included in an episode of TV drama The Sweeney (1975) for a strip club scene.
+She also provided the soundtrack to Anthony Stern's experimental film Serendipity in 1972, playing piano alongside musician colleagues Chris Spedding, Ray Warleigh and John Marshall.